Henryiyke0x/Henryiyke0x/README.md

 ## About-Me:
 Hi👋, I'm Henry Nnamdi Ikechukwu  (Henryiyke0x).
 Here's my only Portfolio for the main time.

-👨‍💻 I'm An aspiring software Engineer trying to become a geek someday.
-I'm mostly Passionate about turning ideas into efficient, robust, and scalable backend systems..

-I am currently building @Ocean-db with my friends so i learn more about software engineering and intelligent systems. check it out :)

-I share my progress and dump my thoughts through my tweets

-I'm also exploring the Game development Eco-system.
-And my other hobbies includes watching Anime, playing Basketball and Sleeping

 ## Tech-Stack:
 Backend: Python, Go lang, C#, C.